University of Strathclyde

 Per university policy, all UofSC students will be charged emergency medical, evacuation and repatriation insurance for their time abroad.
 Contact the Education Abroad Office for more details.

-While housing on campus is not guaranteed, students can apply for University accommodation that is within minutes walking distance of all the main University buildings.
+While housing on campus is not guaranteed, students can apply for university accommodation that is within minutes walking distance of all the main University buildings.
+University accomodation is limited and students should look for alternative housing while awaiting confirmation from on-campus housing.
 For students who prefer to live off campus, the Accommodation Office staff at Strathclyde is available to provide assistance with finding a suitable flat.
 Students pay in-state tuition and fees to UofSC.
 Room and board costs are paid in Glasgow and vary based on the type of accommodation chosen.

 All international business students will study at Strathclyde for the spring term.
-Classes begin in January and go until June for the Spring semester.
+Classes begin in January and go until mid-May for the Spring semester.

 The University of Strathclyde offers a welcome program for new international students during the first few days after arrival.
 Information on the local area, the university and other important details will be provided during this time.